-There are many other products like after shave or rubbing alcohol that could be experimented with as beard growth enhancer but denatured alcohol will not help your beard grow, it will only burn your face if you put it on it.
+There are many other products like aftershave or rubbing alcohol that could be experimented with as beard growth enhancers but denatured alcohol will not help your beard grow, it will only burn your face if you put it on it.

-Methylated spirit should not be applied to your childs head as an insecticide.
+Methylated spirits should not be applied to your child’s head as an insecticide.
 Technically the alcohol content in methylated spirits will kill lice but it will also severely burn your scalp in the process.

 Rubbing alcohol or Isopropyl alcohol will kill lice and not injure your child.

-Methylated spirits makes an excellent glass cleaner that has the benefit of drying very fast.
-It is very close to vinegar in its ability to leave a streak free windshield or mirror.
+Methylated spirits make an excellent glass cleaner that has the benefit of drying very fast.
+It is very close to vinegar in its ability to leave a streak-free windshield or mirror.

-Denatured alcohol is excellent spot cleaner on laminate floors.
-Due to its unabrasive nature, it will remove grease and nail polish without scratching.
+Denatured alcohol is an excellent spot cleaner on laminate floors.
+Due to its un-abrasive nature, it will remove grease and nail polish without scratching.

-Methylated spirits is not good for acne or pimples because the poisonous content of it will burn the skin.
+Methylated spirits are not good for acne or pimples because their poisonous content will burn the skin.
 Rubbing alcohol can be used for removing oil from your facial pores safely, but denatured alcohol should never be intentionally applied to the skin.

-A better solution is and over the counter fungus spray like tinactin.
+A better solution is an over-the-counter fungus spray.

 Denatured alcohol makes a good paint prepping solution because it is good for lifting grease and dust.
 Only be sure that you are using gloves while you are dealing with the methylated spirits.